 Stripped MBS are derivative multi-class MBS.
 Stripped MBS may be issued by agencies or instrumentalities of the U.S. government, or by private originators of, or investors in, mortgage loans, including savings and loan associations, mortgage banks, commercial banks, investment banks, and special purpose entities formed or sponsored by any of the foregoing.
 Stripped MBS may be less liquid than other types of MBS.
 Stripped MBS are usually structured with two classes that receive different proportions of the interest and principal distributions on a pool of mortgage assets.
-A common type of Stripped MBS will have one class receiving some of the interest and most of the principal from the mortgage assets, while the other class will receive and the remainder of the principal.
-In the most extreme case, one class will receive all of the interest (interest-only), while the other class will receive all of the principal (principal-only).
+A common type of Stripped MBS will have one class receiving some of the interest and most of the principal from the mortgage assets, while the other class will receive all of the interest (interest-only), while the other class will receive all of the principal (principal-only).